dev-human/dev-human/source/_posts/2014-05-13-the-eternal-loop.md

 If you notice that something, some situation, is constantly getting repeated in your life, it's already a good sign - it's like realizing you are walking in circles (the earlier you notice, the better).
 Try to remember what you did before, what didn't work, and what you can do differently this time.

+#### How I got inside

+Since the second time I got locked out, knowing that it would probably happen again, I left a "secret mechanism" to open the door from the outside.
+I have to slip my hand through the letter box opening, it's very tight and it hurts my wrists really bad, makes me look like either an idiot or a thief (or both), but it works.